halleluyahadesuyi/frontend-nanodegree-feedreader/README.md

 ## Project Overview

 In this project, a web-based application is given, that reads RSS feeds.
-The testing tool used here is the Jasmine testing suite [Jasmine](http://jasmine.github.io/).
+The testing tool used here is the [Jasmine testing suite](http://jasmine.github.io/).

 The starter code for this application can be found in the repo below:
 [Feed Reader Testing starter code](https://github.com/udacity/frontend-nanodegree-feedreader)